r3volution11/material-theme-bear-notes/README.md

 - Second, to work while open you must edit Bear's Assets.car file (`/Applications/Bear.app/Contents/Resources/Assets.car`) using [Theme Engine](https://github.com/alexzielenski/ThemeEngine).
 Be sure to replace both images in `Assets.car/AppIcon [theme-name]`.
 - When finished **enable** the "App icon matches theme" option in Bear's Themes preferences panel.

+## Important Notes

+Unfortunately after each Bear update you may have to do this process over again.
+Be sure to keep these files available locally or, I recommend, to clone the repo so you can more easily keep up to date.
+I use this theme so I intend to keep it up to date as Bear is updated.

+If I miss anything...

-## Bugs or Issues
+## Bugs, Issues or Feedback

-This is just me modifying the app to fit the theme I use in other apps and letting everyone interested in on the fun.
-If you have any ideas or notice any issues please let me know by adding an [Issue](https://github.com/r3volution11/bear-theme-material-palenight/issues).
+If you have any ideas or notice issues please let me know by adding an [Issue](https://github.com/r3volution11/bear-theme-material-palenight/issues).

 ❤️

-**Note:** I did not create Bear or the Material Palenight Theme color palette and am not affiliated with their creators in any manner.
+**Note:** I did not create [Bear (macOS/iOS/etc.)}(https://bear.app) or the Material Theme color scheme, palette or anything related unless specified otherwise.
+I am not affiliated with their creators in any manner.